adamcath/fs-service/README.md

 - `start`: Starts the service like production.

 Commands for the CI environment:
-- `premerge.sh`: Lint, unit tests, and vulnerability scan.
-CircleCI is set up on this repo to run this on every PR.
+- `premerge.sh`: Lint, unit tests with coverage threshold, and vulnerability scan.
+CircleCI is set up to run this on every PR.
 - `postmerge.sh`: Pre-merge tests plus integration tests.
 CI should run this shortly after each merge, and ideally back out merges that break it.